rodolphe37/my-awesome-custom-alert/README.md

   const WarningAlert = () => (
     <CustomAlertComponent
       warning
-      warningMessage="Be careful what you ask for, you might end up with this!"
+      // If you dont want custom background color, just remove this line below, the default color will be chosed. customStyleColor="hsl(351, 75%, 75%)" // Background value for the modal (ex: HEX, rgba, hsl, gradient, etc...) warningMessage="Be careful what you ask for, you might end up with this!"
       // If you dont want button, remove this line below. withButton
+      // If you dont write buttonText props, the default text is choosed.
     />
   );